mst1g15/MICE-comparison/README.md

 - `04_run_sim.R` demonstrates how to run the simulation on the HPC

-## Code for Simulation Study - simulation based on the INOPulse trial
+## Code for simulation study based on the INOPulse trial

 - `07_mvpa_functions.R` contains functions to run the simulation study